Frequently Asked Questions

 IN-GROUND TRAMPOLINES – YOUR QUESTIONS ANSWERED

-We’re here to help make your in-ground project run as smoothly as possible.
+We’re here to help make your in-ground trampoline installation run as smoothly as possible.
 Although perhaps daunting at first, installing a Capital Play In-Ground Trampoline is really very simple, it just takes a bit of muscle & time.
 We have listed some of our most frequently asked questions below.

 Statistically, most serious trampoline accidents happen when children fall through an open zip/damaged net or fall off while climbing up the ladder to access the trampoline.
 These risks are negated with an in-ground trampoline.